Psalm 43 – From Depression to a Procession of Praise

 b.
 Let them lead me: This was a prayer of submission.
 “Lord, I don’t want You to send out Your light and truth just so I may admire them.
 I want to submit myself to Your light and Your truth and have them lead me.
 I need a leader, so lead me.”

 i.
 This began the psalmist’s procession of praise.
-He began in depression, but will end up praising God.
+He began in depression, but he will end up praising God.
 It all began with the light and truth of God leading the way.

 ii.
 “We seek not light to sin by, nor truth to be exalted by it, but that they may become our practical guides to the nearest communion with God.”
 (Spurgeon)

-B. The Psalmist describes his response to God’s coming answer.
+B. The psalmist describes his response to God’s coming answer.

 1. (3b) When You answer my prayer, I will come to Your house.

 Let them bring me to Your holy hill

 a.
 Let them bring me: The them of this statement refers back to the light and truth of the same verse.
 The psalmist wanted God’s light and truth to lead him to a specific place – to Your holy hill and to Your tabernacle.

 i.
 Here was the second step in the procession of praise.
 Led by the light and truth of God, the psalmist came to the tabernacle, to the tent of meeting with God.
 Any place God’s people gather together to meet Him can become a tabernacle.

 b.
 Your holy hill to Your tabernacle: The psalmist wanted to go to the tent of meeting.
 He wanted to because:

 · He knew the Lord was there is a special way.